 Yale Baseball Recruiting Information

-If you are interested in playing baseball for Yale, please e-mail Associate Head Coach Tucker Frawley at firstname.lastname@example.org with a copy of your high school transcript (including test scores) and a link to video of you playing.
+If you are interested in playing baseball for Yale, please click here to fill out our on-line recruiting form or e-mail Associate Head Coach Tucker Frawley at firstname.lastname@example.org with a copy of your high school transcript (including test scores) and a link to video of you playing.

 YALE BASEBALL RECRUIT INFORMATION & FREQUENTLY ASKED QUESTIONS